sumnerevans/sumnerevans.com/content/posts/technology/2024-matrix-governing-board.md

 community.

 Element's willingness to create and boostrap the Foundation attests to their commitment to the community.
-However, if Element is serious serious about spinning off the Foundation as an independent organization, they must also accept that they are now one of many community members.
+However, if Element is serious about spinning off the Foundation as an independent organization, they must also accept that they are now one of many community members.